SandyPantsLai/rails-pg-example-shop/README.md

 ## Deployment

-Use this button below to deploy the basic version of the store:
+Use this button below to deploy the *core* version of the store:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/SandyPantsLai/rails-pg-example-shop/tree/master)

-Future branches will have their own buttons for deployment listed here so you can set up a fresh app for each situation if you wish.
+Each branch also has its own button for deployment listed on their respective READMEs.

 ## After Deployment

 - You can access the customer UI at whatever-you-named-your-app.herokuapp.com.
 - You can access the admin UI at whatever-you-named-your-app.herokuapp.com/admin.
+- You may want to simulate some traffic so you can see more stuff in New Relic and Librato.
+A quick way is to use Apache Benchmarking (i.e. ab -n 50000 -c 50 https://your-app-name.herokuapp.com/ will send 50000 requests from 50 concurrent users to that URL) If you want to simulate more than 50 concurrent users, you may want to use a load testing tool like [loader.io](https://devcenter.heroku.com/articles/loaderio#installing-the-loader-io-add-on) instead.

 ## Local Development